BasedHardware/omi/docs/_get_started/Flash_device.md

 - **Apple App Store:** [Download the FRIEND app from the App Store](https://apps.apple.com/us/app/friend-ai-wearable/id6502156163).

 Once you've installed the app, follow the in-app instructions to connect your FRIEND device and start exploring its features.

+i just added this video to the repo docs/images/updating_your_friend.mov add it to this